Targeted Poverty Alleviation: "10,000 Enterprises Help 10,000 Villages"

-A tool for direct participation of citizens is the website “Social Participation in Poverty Alleviation and Development in China” run by the China Social Poverty Alleviation Network.
+A tool for direct participation of citizens is the website "Social Participation in Poverty Alleviation and Development in China" run by the China Social Poverty Alleviation Network.
 On this website, people that are classified as poor can ask for donations for medical, educational or housing purposes.
 By donating on this website, people can directly support poverty-stricken households.
 Moreover, people can buy products from poor regions and crowdfund poverty alleviation projects.

+In Xinjiang, where local governments seek to address ethnic tensions in the region through poverty alleviation and redistributive programs, officials paired 1,000 villages with 1,000 enterprises for economic development projects.
+For example, a Xinjiang copper mining company helped villagers build a dam and other infrastructure, engaged in job creation, funded primary schools, and helped build tourism-related infrastructure.

-Preliminary Achievements and Criticism
+Preliminary achievements and criticism

 According to Liu Yongfu, director of the State Council Leading Group Office of Poverty Alleviation and Development, nearly 100 million people were recognized by the Chinese government as poor people.
 But from 2012 to 2016, more than half of the population living under the poverty line has been lifted out of poverty.
 An average of 1.3 million poor people cleared the poverty line per year during the five-year period.
 The Targeted Poverty Alleviation Campaign and the fast allocation of resources have quickly raised the living standards of many households in rural China.
 From 2015 to 2019, 68 million people were lifted out of rural poverty.
 This corresponds to 37,000 people per day.
 The national poverty rate changed from 10.2% in 2015 to 3.1% in 2019.

 However, the political necessity to achieve the 2020 target led various counties to develop quick fixes instead of sustainable strategies that would lead to economic benefits in the long run.
 Academics report that households often receive one-time financial or material support in order to officially escape the poverty line.
 However, it is possible that such recipients of aid will fall back into poverty once the Targeted Poverty Alleviation Campaign comes to its end.

 A further point of criticism refers to the possibility of cadres manipulating the poverty alleviation statistics of households for the sake of personal promotion.
 Cadres may thus focus on the compliance with the implementation system and do not consider the alleviation of poverty as their primary objective.

 Additionally, Targeted Poverty Alleviation principally addresses relatively better-off poor households as their promotion is more likely to benefit the local economy.
 The least well-off of the poor are often excluded from public support.
 Similarly, conflicts exist between poor households and those that are not classified as poor.
 Households are encouraged to feign poverty in order to receive state benefits from the Targeted Poverty Alleviation Campaign.
 In this context, cadres may prioritize their relatives and friends as poverty-stricken households.